 As part of the installation process, data collection using cookies and other telemetry mechanisms is turned on by default.
-To disable all data telemetry, see the topic for disabling data telemetry.
+To disable all data telemetry, see the DataPlane Administration Guide for disabling data telemetry.

-What to do next You can now complete configuration of the DataPlane Platform.
-Related Tasks (Optional) Configure a TLS certificate Related Information Disable and enable data telemetry
+You can now complete configuration of the DP Platform.

+(Optional) Configure a TLS certificate

-Log in and configure DataPlane Platform
+Log in and configure DP Platform